Mosh Ben-Ari: Biography

 All of Ben-Ari's albums have been produced by Globalev World Music, in Israel.
 His music is a blend of rock, soul, reggae, and world music.

 Ben-Ari was featured in Central Park's Summerstage Tour on 29 June 2008.

-Aside from his musical career, Mosh Ben-Ari served as coach and mentor on the third season of the television show The Voice Israel.
+Mosh Ben-Ari served as coach and mentor on the third season of the television singing competition The Voice Israel.